 I know that everyone claims they have the best recipe for banana bread with chocolate chips but trust me on this: you’ll fall in love with this recipe.
 I made it for all my neighbors when I first moved into my new neighborhood and let’s just say we are all VERY good friends now!

 - You don’t need eggs.
-Unlike most quick bread recipes, this one skips out on the eggs, but you’d never tell.
+Like my vegan banana bread, this one skips out on the eggs, but you’d never tell.